 We want our students—and the adults they become—to be able to gather, question, evaluate, and act independently and with confidence.
-In each act of transmitting knowledge, we are also seeking to encourage self-awareness, sociability, active curiosity, discipline, responsibility, and self-reliance.
+In building their base of knowledge and critical thinking abilities, we are also seeking to encourage compassion, self-awareness, sociability, active curiosity, self-discipline, responsibility, and self-reliance.
 These are the assets our students will come to rely on as they face new situations — in school and throughout their lives.

-The heart of our philosophy is to impart knowledge and provide opportunities to learn life skills.
-Together, these support the development of the whole person and provide the foundation for purposeful, responsible, fulfilling lives.
+The heart of our philosophy is to develop life long learners and responsible, caring and capable individuals.
+Together, this creates a healthy and happy whole person and provides the foundation for purposeful, responsible, fulfilling lives.

 The teachers respect the children as unique individuals.

 Multi-age classes allow teachers to develop close and long- term relationships with their parents and students, allow them to know each child’s learning style well and encourage older students to become role-models, mentors and leaders to younger students.